embl-cba/imagej-courses/practicals/macro-recording.md

 - https://imagej.nih.gov/ij/developer/macro/functions.html
 - https://imagej.nih.gov/ij/developer/macro/macros.html

+## Introduction

+Software can often be ran by either

+- Graphical User Interface (GUI)
+- Scripting

+Think about pros and cons of those two approaches.

+## Concept

+[ GUI actions ] --- recorded ---> [ Script ]

 ## Automated counting of all cells in an image stack using a macro

 As our first real example of a macro we will automatically count the number of cells in an image.